iselasoria/launch-school/ls-md/rb101/iteration-methods.md

 # `.select`
 `.select` is a method that is in fact part of the `Enumerable` class but it is made available to the `Array` and `Hash` classes.

 `.select` is used when we want to **_select_** elements in the original collection.
-This method relies on the return of the block to make its selection, which is always a boolean.
+This method relies on the return of the block (which is always boolean) to make its selection.

-`.select` works by selecting elements from the original collection for which the blocked returned a truthy value.
+`.select` works by selecting elements from the original collection for which the blocked returned a truthy value, and returning them in a new collection.

 ## Example